iossifovlab/gpf/userdocs/administration/getting_started.rst

     'multi',
     'ivan']

-To get specific study and query it you can use:
+To get a specific study and query it, you can use:

 .. code-block:: python3